 That’s because Littlewood is a game you can come back to time and time again.
 Whether it’s for a quick check-in, or a few new quests, you can expect your tiny village and old pals patiently awaiting your return.
 Adventure beckons in Littlewood.

 Simulation Elements - 8/10

 Art Elements - 10/10

 A relaxing and easy to play farming, building, and town management simulation with plenty of cute characters.
+It’s a playful romp that’s certain to evoke memories of your favorite titles, in a way that’s totally fresh and engaging.
 I am looking forward to playing the final version of this game.